codersb04/Music-Recommendation-system-with-webpage/README.md

             {{i}}</br>
             {% endfor %}
    - Recommended music is printed in the form of card, and code is used from same Bootstrap website's, [Example Code](https://getbootstrap.com/docs/5.3/components/card/) and songs passed through the 'jinja' feature.
+- File can be execute by typing the command "python app.py" on the terminal, it will give us an URL for the webpage.

 ## Webpage using Streamlit
 - the first 3 steps are similar to above one